Les Costello: Flying Fathers

-Death
+Death and legacy

-At a Flying Fathers game in Kincardine in 2002, Costello had a puck get stuck in his skates, making him fall backwards and hit his head on the ice.
+At a Flying Fathers game in Kincardine in 2002, Costello had a puck get stuck in his skates, making him fall backward and hit his head on the ice.
 Still feeling unwell the following day, he was admitted to hospital, where he slipped into a coma and died a week later on December 10.

 As his parish was unable to accommodate the crowds expected for his funeral, the service was held in Timmins' McIntyre Arena.
 Thousands from all over the country were reputed to have been at the funeral.
-Timmins native Shania Twain issued a statement of tribute to Costello:
+Timmins native Shania Twain stated tribute to Costello:

 Writer and politician Charlie Angus published a biography of Costello, Les Costello: Canada's Flying Father, in 2005.
-A foundation to raise funds for food banks, homeless shelters and other anti-poverty charities in Northern Ontario was also launched in Costello's memory the same year.
+A foundation to raise funds for food banks, homeless shelters, and other anti-poverty charities in Northern Ontario was also launched in Costello's memory the same year.
 As well, a major street in the city's Schumacher neighbourhood was renamed Father Costello Drive.
 The hockey arena in the town of Cobalt, Ontario is named for Father Costello.
-Costello was posthumously inducted into the Timmins Sports Heritage Hall of Fame in 2014.
+Costello was posthumously inducted into the Timmins Sports Heritage Hall of Fame in 2014, and a 36-inch bronze statue was erected there in his honour in April 2024.